-If complaints are received due to the noise caused by wind chimes, homeowner shall be required to remove per Section 9.3 Annoying Sounds or Odors, in the Community Declaration.
+If complaints are received due to the noise caused by wind chimes, homeowner will be required to remove per Section 9.3 Annoying Sounds or Odors, in the Community Declaration.

-2.94 Xeriscaping ARC approval is required.
+2.94 Xeriscaping Committee approval is required.
 Using drought tolerant plantings and other water conservation methods of landscaping is encouraged.
-A landscape containing less than 50% sod in the "front" and/or "rear" yards, or "side" yards wider than 15 feet, shall be considered xeriscaping.
+A landscape that contains less than 50% sod in the "front" and/or "rear" yards, or "side" yards wider than 15 feet, shall be considered xeriscaping.
 Large expanses of rock and/or mulch are not considered xeriscaping.
-Please check with the CIS Department staff for additional information and resources.
+Please check with the Community Improvement Services staff for additional information and resources.
 See Landscaping, Section 2.42 and Rockscapes, Section 3.9.